EinTropit/ATAM_Tests_Spring_2023/ATAM/wet4/README.md

   - to run all tests: ./runner.sh

 ### notes
+* IMPORTANT - we do not check any case that was already tested in WET3
 * no individual test running provided
 * should work with WSL
 * Since no sample tests were provided by the course stuff, if you are 100% percent sure we check somethimg in the wrong way you may notify us